J-C-S-V/metronome/README.md

 ## 🤝 Contributing <a name="contributing"></a>

+Make this app better.
 Contributions, issues, and feature requests are welcome! 😀

+Fork this repository and create a pull request to add your changes.

 Feel free to check the [issues page](../../issues/).